-As The Flash dashes toward Season 5 on The CW, the show looks to explore all the typical problems that traveling through time causes when you’re a superhero.
-So yes, more exciting things are in store for this addicting show that’s gained a cult following since its debut in October 2014.
+As The Flash dashed toward Season 5 on The CW, the show looked to explore all the typical problems that traveling through time causes when you’re a superhero.
+That led to a slew of exciting things for this addicting show that’s gained a cult following since its debut in October 2014.

 The Flash Season 4 ended on the shocking revelation that the enigmatic Mystery Girl, who debuted during the “Crisis on Earth-X” crossover event and had cameos sprinkled throughout the back-half of the season, was actually Iris and Barry’s daughter from the future, Nora West-Allen.